-SR9009 and Cardarine are investigative nonsteroidal compounds of great interest to researchers because of their potential therapeutic properties.
-The two are often lumped together with a class of drugs called Selective Androgen Receptor Modulators (SARMS) that have a better safety margin than steroids because of their selectivity for androgen receptors.
+SR9009 and Cardarine are investigative nonsteroidal compounds of great interest to researchers because of their potential properties.
+The two are often lumped together with a class of compounds called Selective Androgen Receptor Modulators (SARMS) that have a different safety margin than steroids because of their selectivity for androgen receptors.

 This article describes the properties, effects, benefits, and side effects of the two compounds.
 It will also answer another question: Are they even SARMs?

 SR9009, also known as Stenabolic, is not a “real” SARM, though it is often mistaken as one.
 It is instead a type of nootropic called REV-ERB agonists .
 REV-ERB proteins are found in the liver, muscles, and other areas of the body, and they promote wakefulness when there is a sleep pathology .